Gail Harris: Barely Legal

 In 1988, Harris created the first niche adult magazine, Barely Legal, for Larry Flynt Publications, which became one of Flynt's best-selling titles.
 The launch of Barely Legal revolutionized the industry with 22 copycat titles appearing, as well as format changes in established publications and in the video medium.
-With a second title, Hometown Girls, published, in partnership with Flynt, Falcom becoming Flynt's third top earner.
+With a second title, Hometown Girls, published, in partnership with Flynt, Falcom became Flynt's third top earner.
 Falcon Foto's third announcement of a new title Virgins Magazine created a bidding war before the concept was even released.

-Internet porn and niche markets
+Internet pornography and niche markets

 When the Internet began to rapidly expand in the mid 1990s, Harris already had a viable pornographic business in place.
 Falcon Foto began digitizing their entire library for use on the Internet and by the early 2000s, Harris had created multiple Internet sites, such as FalconFoto.com, FalconFoto.net, and Falcongold.com, focusing on the pornographic 'niche' market.
 In a 2003 interview, she stated the mission of her company was "[t]o provide the best adult content to satisfy the niche fantasy of every perv on the Internet."

 She also claimed her company had the distinction of being the "first to shoot a granny and the first to create an entire magazine devoted to young girls."
 Her other niche products included photos and videos for Barely Legal, Busty Beauties, Hometown Girls, 40+, Plumpers, and other magazines.

 In 2003, Harris collaborated with Larry Flynt III to create Contrentrus.com, both producing and marketing pornographic video products.

 In 2006, Harris finished a year as a consultant for Flynt, putting her staff to work helping Flynt develop websites, Vegas casino projects, video lines, and a mobile operation within his empire.

-In 2006, Harris collaborated with porn actors Brandi Love and Chris Potoski to form Naked Rhino Media, a multimedia porn site that featured exclusive niche-specific content.
+In 2006, Harris collaborated with pornographic actors Brandi Love and Chris Potoski to form Naked Rhino Media, a multimedia pornography site that featured exclusive niche-specific content.